Associate Professor of Sociology

 Director of Graduate Studies, Affiliated Faculty, Center for Medicine, Health and Society, Asian Studies Program, and American Studies

-What are the social causes and consequences of social networks across society and time?
+What are the causes and consequences of social networks across society and time?